KacperWyrwal/PM-2.5-forecasting/README.md

   3. weather scraping
   4. weather processing and feature engineering
 * Further data manipulation and graphs
-  5. utils
+  1. utils
-  6. feature engineering
+  2. feature engineering
-  7. Dataset
+  3. Dataset
-  8. Interpolation
+  4. Interpolation
-  9. osmnx utils
+  5. osmnx utils
-  10. windows of graphs
+  6. windows of graphs
-  11. osmnx to PyG conversion
+  7. osmnx to PyG conversion
-  12. Pytorch Geometric to Pytorch Geometric Temporal conversion
+  8. Pytorch Geometric to Pytorch Geometric Temporal conversion
 * Deep Learning models and predictions
-  13. weighted MSELoss with radius
+  1. LSTM weather and time to PM 2.5
-  14. LSTM weather and time to PM 2.5
+  2. weighted MSELoss with radius
-  15. GNN on city graph
+  3. GNN on city graph

 The "plotting journeys" notebook can be completed at any time, since it a useful, but not necessary part of this project.